billybackpack25/bink/README.md

 ## Running the tests

-Running `python -m unittest` will run all the tests and print out the results on the console.
+Running `python -m unittest -v` will run all the tests and print out the results on the console.
 For example after writting my first test file we can see the below 2 test cases `test_read_csv` and `test_sorted_by_current_rent_asc` have failed.